vladubogdan/GameDevHelperAPI-Cocos2d-X/README.md

 Mac OS<br>
 <b>SpriteHelper-2.0/proj.mac/SpriteHelper2-TestCases.xcodeproj</b> in Xcode and run.
 <br>
-While the code is compatible with all other system projects (android, blackberry,...) - the projects have not been updated.
+While the code is compatible with all other systems (android, blackberry,...) - the projects have not been updated.
 <br>
 <br>
 Test who's names starts with:<br>